 - Maintenance Cost

-The increasing scope of civil engineering has brought many researches and advancement in materials and knowledge of molecular structure.
+The increasing scope of civil engineering has brought much research and advancement in materials and knowledge of molecular structure.
 These materials have shown better quality with much safety and economy.
-Such materials are known as High Performance Materials.
+Such materials are known as High-Performance Materials.
 In addition, improvements have been made to existing materials by changing their molecular structures or including additives to improve quality, economy, and performance.

 Advantages of High Performance Materials

-- Elastomeric material are used in joints in highly active earthquake areas
+- Elastomeric materials are used in joints in highly active earthquake areas

 - Polymers have been mixed with asphalt, allowing pavements to last longer under the effect of vehicle loads and environmental conditions.